About

 Following its creation, the committee undertook initiatives that examined how to improve the estimates process.
 Consequently, in 2003, it released a report entitled Meaningful Scrutiny: Practical Improvements to the Estimates Process.
 Other committee reports on the estimates include Strengthening Parliamentary Scrutiny of Estimates and Supply in 2012 and Improving Transparency and Parliamentary Oversight of the Government’s Spending Plans in 2019.

-Other studies undertaken and hearings held by the committee in recent years include the government’s response to the COVID-19 pandemic, hiring veterans in the public service, the Greening Government Strategy, the hiring process in the public service, the Phoenix pay system, the federal procurement process, the review of the Public Servants Disclosure Protection Act, and the future of Canada Post Corporation.
+Other studies undertaken and hearings held by the committee in recent years include the government’s response to the COVID-19 pandemic, hiring veterans in the public service, the Greening Government Strategy, the hiring process in the public service, the Phoenix pay system, the federal procurement process, the review of the Public Servants Disclosure Protection Act, and the future of the Canada Post Corporation.

 The committee has examined various documents in the estimates process and the annual reports tabled by the organizations relating to its mandate.
 In addition, it has studied votes in the estimates that have been referred to it.

-Staff Assigned to the committee
+Staff Assigned to the Committee

-In the execution of its functions, each committee is normally assisted by a committee clerk, one or more analysts and a committee assistant.
+In the execution of its functions, each committee is normally assisted by a committee clerk, a committee assistant, and one or more analysts.
 Occasional assistance is also provided by legislative clerks and lawyers from the Office of the Law Clerk and Parliamentary Counsel.
 These individuals are non-partisan and serve all members of the committee and representatives of all parties equally.

 Committee Clerk

 The clerk performs their duties and responsibilities under the direction of the committee and its Chair.
 As an expert in the rules of the House of Commons, the clerk may be requested to give advice to the Chair and members of the committee should a question of procedure arise.
-The clerk is the coordinator, organizer and liaison officer for the committee, and as such, will be in frequent contact with members’ staff.
-They are also responsible for inviting witnesses and dealing with all the details regarding their appearance before the committee.
+The clerk is the coordinator, organizer and liaison officer for the committee, and as such, is in frequent contact with Members’ staff.
+The clerk is also responsible for inviting witnesses and dealing with all the details regarding their appearance before the committee.

 Committee Assistant

-The committee assistant provides a wide range of specialized administrative services for the organization of committee meetings and the publishing of documents on the committee’s Website.
+The committee assistant provides a wide range of specialized administrative services for the organization of committee meetings and the publishing of documents on the committee’s website.
 The committee assistant works with the clerk to meet the needs of the committee.

 Committee Analyst